Lawrence Workers' Compensation

 Sometimes, however, workers’ compensation insurers refuse to provide required payments to those who are harmed on the job.
 Insurers may deny legitimate claims, refuse to pay for treatments that should be covered, or try to force workers back to work before they are ready.
 When a dispute over benefits arises, Employee Claim - Form 110 can be submitted to the Department of Industrial Accidents so the dispute can be negotiated and resolved.
 An experienced legal team can provide assistance with all initial work injury claims as well as with benefits disputes.

-Schedule your free consultation with a Lawrence workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Lawrence workers’ compensation lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.